Istria

 Istria offers a variety of anchorages for those exploring the region on a yacht charter.
 Here are some of the popular anchorages in Istria:

 - Lim Bay – situated between Rovinj and Pula, Lim Bay is a scenic, narrow inlet that offers excellent anchorage.
-The bay is sheltered from the wind and offers incredible views of the surrounding cliffs and forested hills.
+In fact, winds rarely reach the bay, which reveals stunning views of the surrounding cliffs and forested hills.

 - Kvarner Bay – located further north, is a large bay with several anchorages, including Kraljevica Bay and Opatija.
-The bay is sheltered from the wind and offers clear waters, spectacular views, and easy access to nearby towns and attractions.
+In addition, the bay protects boats from the wind, offering crystal-clear waters, stunning views, and convenient access to nearby towns and attractions.

 - Porer Island – situated just south of Istria- offers several anchorages popular with boaters.
 The island offers sheltered mooring, clear waters, and a lighthouse that makes for a great photo opportunity.